The Brauer group of the moduli stack of elliptic curves: A presentation of the moduli stack of elliptic curves

-\begin{proof} We want to show that the map $\pi\colon X\rightarrow\Mscr(2)$ is a $C_2$-torsor with the trivial $C_2$-action on $X$ and $\Mscr(2)$.
-Here, we give $\pi$ the structure of a $C_2$-equivariant map by choosing $\sigma_g\colon g\pi \to \pi g$ to be $[-1]$ (i.e.\ multiplication by $-1$ on the universal elliptic curve) for $g \in C_2$ the non-trivial element.
-Note that $[-1]$ fixes the level $2$ structure and so indeed defines a natural automorphism of $\id_{\Mscr(2)}$.
+\begin{proof} First we will show that an elliptic curve $E\rightarrow\Spec R$ with full level $2$ structure can \'etale locally be brought into Legendre form.
 Our proof will be along the lines of \cite{silverman}*{Proposition III.1.7}, but we have to take a little bit more care.